Environmental Review Record and Section 106 Historic Review Process

 The Environmental Review Record (ERR) and Section 106 Historic Review User’s Guide and the ERR Workbook provides additional background information about the federally required processes including why the review is necessary, how to perform the review, and other resource information to help you complete the ERR Workbook.
 The ERR Workbook is the document where applicants will answer questions and submit supporting documentation regarding the project to satisfy the federal requirements for both the ERR and the Section 106 reviews.
 Applicants filling out the ERR Workbook will need to follow the User’s Guide and all appendices in order to fill out the ERR Workbook.
 Specifically, the User’s Guide and Appendix 3 Resources Document, will provide the information necessary to fill out the ERR Workbook.

-The User’s Guide, all appendices, and fillable versions of the ERR Workbooks are available on this page and will also be available in the forthcoming updated CDBG and Home Program Manual.
+The User’s Guide, all appendices, and fillable versions of the ERR Workbooks are available below.

 Environmental Review Record and Section 106 Historic Review User’s Guide